johannes-bln/LiveMusic/README.md

 # Live Music Recognition iOS App

 The project consists of a debug and a release target.
 The debug target has its own bundle as the release target.
 Debug ends with ‘*.debug’.
+To test the project yourself, you will need a Paid Developer membership, as it uses some Apple services such as ‘ShazamKit’, ‘Cloud Kit’, etc.

 ## Docs:
 Localisation: [/docs/Localisation.md](https://github.com/johannes-bln/LiveMusic/blob/main/docs/Localisation.md)